vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

 ## Motivation

-Connecting an output of a resource to an input is necessary for establishing provenance.
-That is to state, "The app currently running on the cluster is a result of commit X," it is necessary to tie a resource output to the input that produced it.
+Connecting an output of a resource to an input is necessary for establishing tracing.
+That is to state, "The app currently running on the cluster is a result of resource X producing Y which was fed into resource Z which produced..." it is necessary to tie a resource output to the input that produced it.
 Waiting for success/failure before update achieves this.

-Tieing inputs to outputs also allows Carto to harden supply chains to tampering.
+Tying inputs to outputs also allows Carto to harden supply chains to tampering.
 Currently, an enemy could update a resource.
 Carto will not read said resource without first updating it with the proper spec.
 But the resource may still produce the enemy output (followed by the correct output).
 Carto must be able to associate inputs to outputs if it is not to propagate the enemy output.